Military Flight Showcases Power Projection, Supports Partner Training

 |0

-This work, Military Flight Showcases Power Projection, Supports Partner Training [Image 2 of 2], by TSgt Katelynn Moeller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Flight Showcases Power Projection, Supports Partner Training, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.